brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## Success isn't just about what developers want

 ::: notes
-- The organization also needs us to focus on security
+- The organization also needs us to focus on security, which is often overlooked
-- because often, this is overlooked and not prioritized within the teams
-- People tend to think they have okay security, without any actual data
+- People tend to think they have okay security, without any actual data or proof
-- "Everybody has a plan until they get punched in the face"
+- Like Mike Tyson says, "Everybody has a plan until they get punched in the face"
 - We can easily add security checks and alerts, and even automatic pull request for bumping dependencies.
 - We can maintain hardened base images.